 Key West, Florida, 1962.
 Gene Loomis is a teenager whose family has recently arrived at the military base.
 He is a big horror movie fan and becomes excited when he hears that movie producer Lawrence Woolsey, a master of gimmicky showmanship, is going to be appearing at a local cinema in person to promote a sneak preview of his new film ‘Mant’.
 At the same time, the Cuban Missile Crisis begins.
 Woolsey takes Gene under his wing and this becomes an opportunity for Gene and his friend Stan to take the girls they are keen on to the preview.
 However, when things at the screening are beset by disaster, the audience thinks that nuclear war has broken out.

 Matinee shows director Joe Dante in familiar territory.
-Most of Joe Dante’s films – the likes of Piranha (1978), The Howling (1980), Gremlins (1984), Explorers (1985), Amazon Women on the Moon (1987), Innerspace (1987) and Looney Tunes: Back in Action (2003) – are filled with (and sometimes completely taken over by) Dante’s seemingly limitless enthusiasm for 1950s science-fiction films.
-His films come brim-packed with in-jokes and references that only other science-fiction fans will pick up on – cameos from the likes of Kevin McCarthy, Famous Monsters of Filmland (1958-82) editor Forrest J. Ackerman, B movie legend Roger Corman, horror host Brother Theodore, Robbie the Robot, George Pal’s Time Machine and Corman stock actor Dick Miller who Dante uses like some sort of good luck charm and has cast in every single film to date.
+His films come brim-packed (and sometimes completely taken over by) with in-jokes and references that only other science-fiction fans will pick up on – cameos from the likes of Kevin McCarthy, Famous Monsters of Filmland (1958-82) editor Forrest J. Ackerman, B movie legend Roger Corman, horror host Brother Theodore, Robbie the Robot, George Pal’s Time Machine and Corman stock actor Dick Miller who Dante uses like some sort of good luck charm and has cast in every single film to date.
 The problem with many of Joe Dante’s films is that there is often nothing else to them except their fanboy enthusiasm.
 The only one that went any way towards tying the fannish humour into its own story was Explorers.

 Most of all, Matinee is a tribute to that master of gimmicky showmanship William Castle, the director/producer of films like Macabre (1958), wherein Castle offered up insurance policies against death of fright; House on Haunted Hill (1959) in which a skeleton was winched across the theatre; and The Tingler (1959) where Castle placed electric buzzers beneath the seats, all of which feature in one form or another here.
 There’s an hilarious opening clip that imitates one of William Castle’s self-promotional trailers, promising a film shot in Atomo-Vision and spurious claims to being based on scientific fact by scientific magazines that are whipped past the camera too fast to be seen.
 John Goodman gives a highly enjoyable larger-than-life performance as Woolsey/Castle.